UniversalDependencies/docs/_ab/feat/Person-io.md

 udver: '2'
 ---

-This feature marks person agreement of the verb with the indirect object or of postposition with its noun.
+This feature marks person agreement of the verb with the indirect object.

 ### <a name="1">`1`</a>: First Person